xyluz/Introduction/README.md

 ### Step 5

-Check that all tests passes and visit to see that your changes have been deployed.
+Check that all tests passes and visit https://startng.github.io/Introduction/ to see that your changes have been deployed.

+### Step 5

+Login to your HNG Board, and submit the URL of your merged request.